RISCV-on-Microsemi-FPGA/Design-Tools/README.md

 ## FlashPro
-The Flashpro is the In-System programming & debug hardware for Microsemi flash-based FPGAs & SoCs.
+[FlashPro](https://www.microsemi.com/product-directory/programming/4977-flashpro) is the In-System programming & debug hardware for Microsemi flash-based FPGAs & SoCs.
 The Microsemi FlashPro programming system is a combination of Microsemi's FlashPro software and a hardware programmers.
-For more details please click [here](https://www.microsemi.com/product-directory/programming/4977-flashpro)